SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-TV-Series-Budget.md

 - Number of series - **integer** number in range [1 ...
 10]

-For each series, you receive two lines:
+For each series you will receive two lines:

 - Title of the series - **string**